Abdulrahman843/mobile-desktop-stage0/README.md

-# Mobile Desktop Stage 0
+# GitHub Repo and Mobile App
 A React Native-based mobile application for HNG Internship's "Git-ting Started" Task.
 Hosted on Appetize.io for easy testing.